lisp-docs/process-dpans3r/output/chap-6/g-b-the-loop-facility/_g-b-b-h-destructuring.md

-If destructuring is used to declare or initialize a number of groups of variables into *types*, the *loop keyword* and can be used to simplify the process further. ;; Initialize and declare variables in parallel by using the AND construct.
+If destructuring is used to declare or initialize a number of groups of variables into <GlossaryTerm styled={true} term={"type"}><i>types</i></GlossaryTerm>, the *loop keyword* and can be used to simplify the process further. ;; Initialize and declare variables in parallel by using the AND construct.